tan-zhihao1/kickpi-book/rk356x/en/04-Hardware Function Test.md

 ## 2. LED

 The K1 development board is equipped with a working LED, which serves as the system's heartbeat indicator by default.
-If the heartbeat LED continues to flash, it indicates that the kernel is running normally.
+If the heartbeat LED continues to flash, it indicates that the kernel is running normally

 Additionally, you can refer to the following aspects to control the LED for other functions.